gferman/gastonfermandoislab/content/authors/gac-paul/_index.md

 # #   icon_pack: ai
 # #   link: files/cv.pdf

-# # Enter email to display Gravatar (if Gravatar enabled in Config)
+# Enter email to display Gravatar (if Gravatar enabled in Config)
-# email: ""
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Undergrad Students
 ---